xtermjs/xtermjs.org/_docs/guides/encoding.md

 category: Guides
 ---

-## xterm.js and Encodings

 ### Input

-`xterm.js` supports these input encodings:
+`Terminal.write` supports these input types with the following encoding:
-- JS strings (interpreted as UTF-16 with UCS-2 fallback)
+- `string` interpreted as UTF-16
-- UTF-8 bytes
+- `Uint8Array` as sequence of UTF-8 byte values

+The input decoders are stream aware, thus will compose codepoints from consecutive multibyte chunks.

 ### Output

+- `Terminal.onData`

-String data will be output by `xterm.js` as JS strings (`onData` event) and might contain any valid Unicode codepoint, thus should be treated as UTF-16/UCS-2.
+  contains real string data with any valid Unicode codepoint, thus the payload should be treated as UTF-16/UCS-2.
 For OS interaction this data should be converted to UTF-8 bytes (automatically done by [node-pty](https://github.com/microsoft/node-pty)).
+If you need legacy encoding support, see [below](#legacy-encodings).

+- `Terminal.onBinary`

+  contains raw binary data.
+For easier consumption the payload is a `string` type, but should be treated as a binary string, where a codepoint directly maps to the 8-bit byte value.
+The payload should never contain a higher codepoint than 255.
+If you find a higher codepoint, strip the high bits (e.g. `data[n] & 0xFF`) before processing and file an issue, as it is most likely a problem on the event triggering side.
+In nodejs you can consume the payload with the `'binary'` encoding, which automatically takes care of the high bits (e.g. `Buffer.from(data, 'binary')`). xterm.js currently uses `onBinary` only for legacy mouse reports, that cannot be encoded in UTF-8.
+  **Caveat:** Watch out for automatic UTF-8 conversions done by some nodejs interfaces with `string` type, always go with the buffer variant if possible.

 ### Legacy Encodings